k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 Fabric enables creating Common (Reference) Tables which can be used by all LUs or Web services.
 A Common Table typically contains metadata.
 For example, a postal-code table that identifies the postal code of customer addresses.

-Common Tables' commands enable synchronizing and get the sync status of the Common tables.
+Common Tables' commands enable synchronizing, get the sync status and waiting for sync prcoess of the Common tables to be completed before proceeding in the flow.

 Click for more information about Common (Reference) Tables.